MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/list_my_events.md

 ### 01 - Basic course of events

 #### Course of Events
-- The organizer click the 'Event' on their main page(17-view_all_events.png).
+- The organizer click the 'My Events' on their main page(17-view_all_events.png).
 - The system turn to list my events page (18-list_my_events.png) and displays the list of events, including details such as event name, date, time, and venue.